sachin2220sk/Advanced-Physical-Design-using-OpenLANE-Sky130/README.md

 [Day 1 - Inception of open-source EDA, OpenLANE and Sky130 PDK](#heading)

  * [Day 2 - Good floorplan vs bad floorplan and introduction to library cells](#sub-heading)

+<!-- toc -->
+## Day 1 - Inception of open-source EDA, OpenLANE and Sky130 PDK

+Inception of open-source EDA, OpenLANE and Sky  Inception of open-source EDA, OpenLANE and Sky This is a fixture to test heading levels
 ## Day 3 - Design library cell using Magic Layout and ngspice characterization
 ## Day 4 - Pre-layout timing analysis and importance of good clock tree
 ## Day 5 - Final steps for RTL2GDS using tritonRoute and openSTA

 ## Day 3 - Design library cell using Magic Layout and ngspice characterization
 ## Day 4 - Pre-layout timing analysis and importance of good clock tree
 ## Day 5 - Final steps for RTL2GDS using tritonRoute and openSTA

 ## Day 3 - Design library cell using Magic Layout and ngspice characterization
 ## Day 4 - Pre-layout timing analysis and importance of good clock tree
 ## Day 5 - Final steps for RTL2GDS using tritonRoute and openSTA
 ## Day 3 - Design library cell using Magic Layout and ngspice characterization
 ## Day 4 - Pre-layout timing analysis and importance of good clock tree
 ## Day 5 - Final steps for RTL2GDS using tritonRoute and openSTA

-<!-- toc -->
-## Day 1 - Inception of open-source EDA, OpenLANE and Sky130 PDK
->Inception of open-source EDA, OpenLANE and Sky  Inception of open-source EDA, OpenLANE and Sky This is a fixture to test heading levels